thinknimble/tn-spa-bootstrapper/{{cookiecutter.project_slug}}/clients/mobile/react-native/README.md

 `eas device:create`

-Select the option for URL and send the URL to each user who wants to test a staging build.
-Because the UUID is stored in the staging build the user must register before the build, otherwise you will have to rebuild the staging env.
+you will then need to generate a new set of adhoc/development credentials depending on the distribution method using eas credentials again

+`eas credentials`

+You will have to then rebuild the app with the new profiles

-You must run a first time production build to set up appstore connect keys to be managed by Expo
+**You must run a first time production build to set up appstore connect keys to be managed by Expo**

 **Google**
 There is no required configuration for google in the eas.json however you must build and upload the apk for the first time before being able to automate.